 How was this study funded?

-Support for this project was provided by grants from the Robert Wood Johnson Foundation and the Rudd Foundation.
+Support for this project was provided by a grant from the Robert Wood Johnson Foundation.